GeoscienceAustralia/anuga_core/docs/source/installation.rst

 --------------------------------------------------

-If you want to use the very latest version of ANUGA within a `conda` environment then we need to download the `github` version of ANUGA.
+If you want to use the very latest version of ANUGA within a `conda` environment then we need to download ANUGA source from `github` and `pip`install ANUGA as "editable".

 First install the latest version of `Miniforge` as described in section `Install MiniForge3`_.